Jamaican Curry Chicken… Just three words: Simple, Bold and Flavorful.

 Jamaican curry chicken is distinctively bright yellow in color, and after cooking low and slow it ends up melt in your mouth tender, full of Caribbean fresh herbs and spices.

 If you are a curry lover, you will find plenty of curries on GypsyPlate.
-Thinking Caribbean, we already have Trinidad Curry Chicken and Caribbean Mussel Curry.
+Thinking Caribbean, I already have Trinidad Curry Chicken and Caribbean Mussel Curry.

-Indian, of course, we have Chicken Masala, Pork Vindaloo and Beef Kheema.
-We even have Japanese Beef Curry, which is one of our most popular recipes.
+Indian, of course, I have Chicken Masala, Pork Vindaloo and Beef Kheema.
+I even have Japanese Beef Curry, which is one of our most popular recipes.

 All of these curries end up with different flavor profiles, yet all of them are so comforting and finger licking delicious.
 Today’s Jamaican curry chicken is no different.

-Just some fresh produce and curry powder is all you need to whip up this island favorite…
+Just some fresh produce and curry powder is all I need to whip up this island favorite…

 One of the absolute favorites of all the locals from Jamaica, curry chicken is something everyone grew up on and adores.
 They in fact love to curry everything.
 Curry goat, oxtail, and shrimp are just a few popular examples.